succinctlabs/op-succinct/book/op-succinct/quick-start.md

 #### Run the Proposer

 This command launches the [op-succinct service](../advanced/proposer.md) in the background.
-It launches two containers: one container that manages proof generation and another container that is a small fork of the original op-proposer service.

 After a few minutes, you should see the OP Succinct service start to generate mock range proofs.
-Once enough range proofs have been generated, a mock aggregate proof will be created and submitted to the L1.
+Once enough range proofs have been generated, a mock aggregation proof will be created and submitted to the L1.

 ```shell
 docker compose up